Looking Down on Me

 An enchanting, touching and uplifting show created in partnership with Simon Says.

 Losing someone you love is never easy, especially when you don't understand why they've gone.
 Annie worries what she has done wrong, did she cause it?
 All she hears is that he's looking down on her... but why?

 A beautiful story told in a sensitive way to pull at the heartstrings and leave the audience full of warmth.
 Looking Down on Me is an enchanting, touching and uplifting puppetry performance for children aged 7+, their families and adults alike.
 Created in partnership with children's bereavement charity, Simon Says.

 I liked the meaning of the story.
-You can always know there here but you can't see them.
-It was funny and the message was great.
+You can always know they're here but you can't see them.
+It was funny and the message

 I was really impressed with the performance and think it was beautifully and sensitively presented.
 I could see that it had an impact on children and parents in the room.